What Time Does 'Zack Snyder's Justice League' Release on HBO Max?

 Also Read: Every DC Comics Movie Ranked, Including 'Zack Snyder's Justice League'

-This is almost certainly just a sign of slapdash coding and not that “Zack Snyder’s Justice League” will actually be locked by time zones.
-While we can’t say for sure, our best guess is that’s 4 a.m.
-East Coast time, 1 a.m.
-PT.
-But if that coder was on the West Coast, it could just as easily be 4 a.m.
-PT instead.
+Fortunately, that countdown clock is wrong, unless you live in South America.
+An HBO Max spokesperson has confirmed with TheWrap that “Zack Snyder’s Justice League” will, in fact, drop at midnight PT/3 a.m.
+ET.

-Whatever the case ends up being, it’ll be important to pace yourself with this beast of a movie.
+It’ll be important to pace yourself with this beast of a movie.
 Four hours is nothing to sneeze at, especially in the middle of the night.
+It’s a lot of ground to cover in one sitting.
+Trust me, I’ve watched it three times.

 Also Read: Why 'Zack Snyder's Justice League' Has Black Bars on the Sides of the Screen

-And, hey, maybe you’ll enjoy “Zack Snyder’s Justice League” more if you’re well rested going in.
-I’m sure HBO Max’s servers will appreciate it if the fans who have been chomping at the bit for the Snyder Cut don’t take down their servers right away.
+And also, hey, maybe you’ll enjoy “Zack Snyder’s Justice League” more if you’re well rested going in.
+I’m sure HBO Max’s servers will appreciate it if the fans who have been chomping at the bit for the Snyder Cut don’t overload them right away.